Panther-Cub/compres-app/UPDATE_SYSTEM.md

 When publishing updates:

 1. Create a new release on GitHub
-2. Upload the built `.zip` file with macOS in the filename
+2. Upload the built `.pkg` file with macOS in the filename
 3. Tag the release with the version number (e.g., `v0.2.0`)
 4. The app will automatically detect and download the update